friedrith/clean-code/rules/boy-scout-rule.md

 # Boy scout rule

+## Theory

-Leave the campground cleaner than you found it.
+_Leave the campground cleaner than you found it._ from _Clean code_ by Robert C. Martin p14.

+Because of careless mistakes, rush or feature mistunderstanding, code smells are progressively integrated in the code.
+Using the rule of the boy scout and by spontaneously refactoring before or after you added your feature, you will ensure that the global code quality will be stable.

+## Practical examples

 Given the following function: